Cascade Campus

 TA 263.
 Intermediate Costume Crafts.
 3 Credits.

 Provides specific intermediate hands-on techniques and practices used in creating costume pieces that are crafted rather than sewn.
 Explores a variety of materials to design and complete elements for a Theatre Arts production.
 Prerequisite: MTH 20.
-Adult available.
+Audit available.

 TA 266A.
 Advanced Costume Lab A. 2 Credits.